 What You Can Do

-It is recommended that you consider getting a COVID-19 vaccine to help protect yourself from contracting the virus.
+It is recommended that you consider getting a COVID-19 vaccine and booster to help protect yourself from contracting the virus.

 - Wear a mask over your nose and mouth if you must go to crowded public areas.